-Venture Capital means that a lender, usually a private equity group or high net worth individuals, will provide financing for a new business, a business that needs cash for growth, or a company attempting to make a turnaround.
+The Venture Capital meaning is when a lender, usually a private equity group or high net worth individuals, provides financing for a new business, a business that needs cash for growth, or a company attempting to make a turnaround.
 Associated with these different business needs are the different stages of venture capital.

 The next stage is the growth stage for those businesses that are not quite ready for an Initial Public Offering (IPO), but are in need of some financing to get them to that point.
 Often times venture capital firms provide the funding for these companies knowing that they are high risk.
 However, these lenders usually earn a high return as these companies go public.
 This is because the lenders receive large compensation in the form of equity in the company or a large cash settlement.
 If a company is in a turnaround stage this is the highest risk of venture capital.